Unblocking the cycle of water stress, crises and innovation in drylands

 - Enhanced information management and analysis on the present and anticipated future balance between water extraction and availability, including regular reports on water stress and strategic plans to overcome it.

-Balancing water stress and human crises under a changing climate: integrating international policy agendas in the Bekaa Valley, Lebanon (2016), Caroline King-Okumu, Hadi Jaafar, Diane Archer, IIED Report
+Balancing water stress and human crises under a changing climate: integrating international policy agendas in the Bekaa Valley, Lebanon, Caroline King-Okumu, Hadi Jaafar, Diane Archer (2016), IIED Report

-Water resources within the Upper Orontes and Litani Basins; A balance, demand and supply analysis amidst Syrian refugees crisis (2016), Hadi Jaafar, Caroline King-Okumu, IIED Report
+Water resources within the Upper Orontes and Litani Basins: a balance, demand and supply analysis amid the Syrian refugees crisis, Hadi Jaafar, Caroline King-Okumu, Mohammad Haj-Hassan, Chafik Abdallah, Nour El-Korek, Farah Ahmad (2016), IIED Report

 Balancing water stress and human crises in the Bekaa Valley, Caroline King-Okumu, Hadi Jaafar and Diane Archer (2016), IIED Reflect and Act